UMN-CMS/ldmx-scripts/batch/README.md

 Condor retrieves a list of jobs from a submission file.
 Familiarizing yourself with the primitive programming that Condor uses to parse this submission file is very helpful becuase it can simplify the submission file and lead to less errors.
 Condor has pretty [good documentation](https://htcondor.readthedocs.io/en/latest/users-manual/submitting-a-job.html#submitting-many-similar-jobs-with-one-queue-command) on how to write this submission file.

-But to help you get started, there is a simple python script `ldmx_write_jobs.py` that can write a submission file for you from the given inputs.
-This python script is pretty general, so a bash alias has been written for it.
-Use `ldmx-write-jobs -h` to see how to use it.
+But to help you get started, there is a simple python script `ldmx_write_jobs.py` that can write submission files for the two most common applications: production (where you want to run the same simulation but with different random seeds many times) and analysis (where you want to run the same configuration over a set of data files).
+This python script can be run (almost) anywhere, so a bash alias has been written for it.
+Use `ldmx-write-jobs -h` to see how to use it in detail. *Note*: This python script will not handle more complicated cases, but it should give you a good place to start; again, I refer you to the documentation above for more complicated use cases.

 ## Submit the Job List